 Isle of Java is similar to Kusafiri Coffee Shop, but features a lot less food.
 It mainly focuses on specialty coffee drinks, all by Joffrey’s – our favorite coffee in the park.
 Food items include things like Mickey Pretzels and the Tiger Tail Pastry.

 Stop here on the way into the park for your daily dose of caffeine or swing by for a little pick-me-up in the middle of the day.
 Coffee drinks range from Cold Brew and Cappucinos to seasonal beverages like Peppermint Hot Cocoa or Gingerbread Lattes.

 #11.
 The Smiling Crocodile

 The Smiling Crocodile is an unassuming little walk-up stand that is rarely busy, but has some of the most special dishes available in the park for on-the-go consumption.
-At the moment, they’ve got a variety of Street Tacos with beers on tap to wash it down.
+At the moment, they’ve got a variety of Street Tacos with crunchy Chips & Salsa.